prakharjadaun/DSA/README.md

 - Find the kth missing element in increasing sequence which is not present in a given sequence
 - Find pair with greatest pair in array.
 - Minimum number of subsets with distinct elements
+- Remove minimum number of elements such that no common element exist in both array.